 The brilliant, polished brass of these Tudor sconces is a real attention grabber.
 Additionally, small but eye-catching details can also be seen throughout.
 For instance, the ornate, curving designs throughout culminate in a dramatic depiction of two griffins standing head to head.
 Tiny shields also adorn the bottom of the candle holders, which are designed to look like the handles of a sword or dagger.Hang this pendant light in a space with a high ceiling, like an entry way, a large room for entertaining, or a stairwell.

 This chandelier displays many common features of the Tudor revival style including rounded arch shapes, hand hammered looking iron, and curling, flared out metal ends.
 Pointed fleur-di-lis shaped silhouettes, a symbol used in the coat of arms of English royalty, line the metal ring, resting above sunburst cutouts.
 The ring shaped light would likely be found hung from a decorative timber framed ceiling.
 Place this chandelier in a dining room above a central table, in a kitchen above a central island or table, or even in a master bedroom, adjacent to a centrally placed bed.

-These sconces take characteristics of the Tudor revival style including spiraling metal detailing that ends in a distinctive point, scrolling metal that ends in flared out curls, hand hammered looking metal, and the use of candle shaped lights with spade shaped points on the candle stick holders.
-The double arm sconce also includes a carefully crafted metal ornament at the top the references the shape of a fleur-di-lis.
-The back plate also reflects Tudor forms that resemble a skinny crest shape.
-Place this sconces on both sides of a door or window, or at points along a hallway.
+These sconces take characteristics of the Tudor revival style including spiraling metal detailing that ends in a distinctive point, scrolling metal that ends in flared out curls, hand hammered looking metal, and the use of candle shaped lights.
+The crest on the front also reflects Tudor forms.
+Place these sconces on both sides of a door or window, or at points along a hallway.